Skip to main content

 Is Notion still a productivity app or a project tool?

 It is both.
 Notion works best as a shared workspace for notes, projects, and reference material.
 It is less effective as a fast inbox for every task in your day.
+Pair it with Todoist for the parts that need speed.

 Are productivity apps worth paying for?